 I’m noticing that while there is in fact a lot on the many different sources you should be combing through to find jobs, there isn’t much on what you should do when you get to each one.

 In what I hope is helpful, then, is to focus on one area, upwork.com, and give you examples of the best types of jobs to pursue as a beginner blogger (and which you should be avoiding).
 At this point of your freelance life, it’s all about minimizing risk and improving your chances of selection.
-This is what worked for me as a beginner.
+This is what worked for me on my way to becoming a freelance writer without experience.
 Let’s go!